qalocate/qalgeohash-tsql/README.md

         - _biGeohashA: `BIGINT` - Candidate Geohash value A
         - _biGeohashB: `BIGINT` - Candidate Geohash value B
       - Output:
-        - fDistanceInMeters_: `FLOAT` - Distance in meters
+        - flDistanceInMeters_: `FLOAT` - Distance in meters
       - Implementation Notes:
         - Distance function uses the geodesic/geodetic distance which is defined to be the shortest path using the great arc along the ellipsoid of the earth at sea level
           - For more information, see the details here: <http://vterrain.org/Misc/distance.html>